Learn to Skydive at the most scenic dropzone!

 The maximum weight limit is 85 kg / 187 lbs.

 If you have any pre-existing medical conditions or injuries, please consult us before applying for the course.
+Previous shoulder injuries/dislocations are of particular importance and must be declared and discussed with your instructors.
+This is essential for your safety!

-- Is insurance included in the course?
+- Is insurance included in the course costs?

 - What are repeat jumps?